 There are so many beautiful places to visit, but here are a few suggestions to get you started:-

 Christmas Cottage is situated on Gumstool Hill famous for the Woolsack races.
-The cottage is approximately a 5 minute walk from this historic market town which is well known for its numerous antique shops and its close proximity to Prince Charles residence Highgrove.
-The town offers a variety of specialist shops, together with tea shops, bistros, cafes, pubs and restaurants which offer a good choice of food and drink.
+Behind the cottage is Chipping steps a cobbled lane of weavers cottages.
+Christmas Cottage is a five minute walk from this historic market town which is well known for its numerous antique shops and its close proximity to Prince Charles residence Highgrove.
+The town offers a variety of specialist shops, including the Highgrove Royal estate gift shop, together with bistros, cafes, pubs and restaurants which offer a good choice of food and drink.
+In the opposite direction from the front door, a five minute walk, is the The Royal Oak a 1780’s Inn.

 Tetbury is such a special place and is known as a "architectural gem" with many of the houses still looking as they did 300 years ago.